Friends of Newin Group

-The Friends of Newin Group (กลุ่มเพื่อนเนวิน) was a faction of MPs in the People's Power Party led by Newin Chidchob, former Thai Rak Thai cabinet minister, in the House of Representatives of Thailand.
-After the 2008 political crisis and Constitutional Court decision, these MPs defected from the People's Power Party (PPP) to the Bhumjaithai Party.
+The Friends of Newin Group (กลุ่มเพื่อนเนวิน) was a Thai political faction within the People's Power Party (PPP) led by Newin Chidchob, the former Thai Rak Thai cabinet minister.
+Following the 2008 political crisis and the Constitutional Court’s decision to dissolve the PPP, these MPs defected to the Bhumjaithai Party.

-The Friends of Newin Group was formed as a faction of the PPP in after the 2007 election in which the pro-Thaksin People's Power Party under Samak Sundaravej won the plurality of seats in the National Assembly.
-The faction had the highest number of PPP MPs.
+The Friends of Newin Group was formed as a faction within the PPP after the 2007 election in which the pro-Thaksin PPP under Samak Sundaravej won the plurality of seats in the National Assembly.
+This faction had the highest number of PPP MPs.

-After the indictment and resignation of Prime Minister Samak Sundaravej in September 2008, Somchai Wongsawat gained the faction's votes, and the group voted for Somchai for Prime Minister.
+After the indictment and resignation of Prime Minister Samak Sundaravej in September 2008, Somchai Wongsawat gained the faction's votes, and the group voted for Somchai for prime minister.
 Somchai had to resign as the Constitutional court dissolved the People's Power Party and two other coalition partners for election fraud on December 2, 2008.
 The Friends of Newin Group's MPs were given 60 days to register to a new party or to join an existing one.